BDen32/Milestone-Project-1/README.md

 ### Code:
  * Various coder forums were used when I had issues with specific aspects of the code.
 [W3Schools](https://www.w3schools.com/) was particularly helpful and provided walkthroughs.
 [ChatGPT](chatgpt.com) was also used when forums or other websites did not help me to solve issues I came across.
+ * The hero image and cover text code was based on the Love Running code from Code Institute.
+ * The modal section was created by myself but [ChatGPT](chatgpt.com) supported making it responsive.